billabear/docs/docs/user/tax/customer_specific_tax.md

 You can set customer specific tax rates for physical and digital goods.

-Physical tax rate is for services and physical goods.
+Digital Tax Rate is for digital services.

-Digital Tax Rate is for digital goods.
+Standard tax rate is for everything but digital services.
+Only a few countries have specific tax for digital services.

 These rates with override all other tax rates.